Which of the following types of accounting focuses primarily on p... | Study Prep in Pearson+

 1

-Understand the purpose of each type of accounting mentioned in the problem: Financial Accounting, Cost Accounting, Tax Accounting, and Managerial Accounting.
+Understand the different types of accounting mentioned in the problem: Tax accounting, Financial accounting, Governmental accounting, and Managerial accounting.

+Tax accounting focuses on compliance with tax laws and regulations, ensuring accurate reporting for tax purposes.

-Recognize that Financial Accounting is designed to provide information to external users such as investors, creditors, and regulatory agencies.
-It focuses on preparing financial statements like the balance sheet, income statement, and cash flow statement.
+Financial accounting is concerned with preparing financial statements for external stakeholders, such as investors, creditors, and regulatory agencies.

-Learn that Cost Accounting is primarily used internally by management to analyze costs and improve efficiency within the organization.

-Understand that Tax Accounting deals with compliance with tax laws and regulations, focusing on preparing tax returns and planning for tax obligations.

-Note that Managerial Accounting is intended for internal users, such as managers, to assist in decision-making, planning, and controlling operations.
+Governmental accounting deals with accounting practices specific to public sector entities, focusing on accountability and transparency in the use of public funds.

 Watch next